datascian/Predicting-the-Price-Range-of-Used-Cars/README.md

 # CIND-820
-Predicting The Price Of Used Cars
+Predicting The Price Range Of Used Cars

 GitHub link: https://github.com/jiancii/CIND-820